Vallereya/dragonstone/README.md

 ```

 #### Select a Backend to Use.
-###### For now this is a temporary flag so I can verify some of my --backend build targets, this may change in the future when the self-host/bootstrap process begins.
+###### For now this is a temporary flag so I can verify some of my `--backend` build targets, this may change in the future when the self-host/bootstrap process begins.
-> **WARNING:** As of `v0.1.2` the LLVM backend has limited support, there are some minor gaps between it and the interpreter and a few edge cases.
-Please report any you find so they can be fixed.
-In regards to the C, Crystal, and Ruby backends these still need built out as only create temporary artifacts for echo/strings.
 ```bash
     # Select between native (interpreter) or core (compiler) backends.
     dragonstone run --backend native examples/hello_world.ds